AyacheInc/BayaGallery/index.md

 ### Support or Contact

-Any question about Privacy Policy [contact us](mailto:ayache.inc@gmail.com) and we’ll answer you.
+Any question about Privacy Policy?
+[Contact us](mailto:ayache.inc@gmail.com) we’ll answer you.